 Making products for businesses is an “incredibly important endeavor” for the company, Google Chief Information Officer Ben Fried said today at the Bloomberg Enterprise Technology Summit hosted by Bloomberg Link in New York.

-Yet it’s Amazon that’s taken the lead in a market expected to grow to $10.5 billion by 2014 from $3.7 billion last year, according to Gartner Inc. Additional competitors include Rackspace Hosting Inc. (RAX) and Microsoft Corp.
-(MSFT)
+Yet it’s Amazon that’s taken the lead in a market expected to grow to $10.5 billion by 2014 from $3.7 billion last year, according to Gartner Inc. Additional competitors include Rackspace Hosting Inc. (RAX:US) and Microsoft Corp.
+(MSFT:US)

 “Cloud computing is a very large, very attractive market segment,” said Adam Selipsky, vice president of Amazon Web Services in Seattle.
 “We’ve actually maintained and, in many cases, extended that early lead.”

 It’s not hard to see why.
 The percentage of companies planning to use Amazon Web Services rose to 44 percent last year from 35 percent in 2010, according to a survey by Forrester Research Inc. Google’s App Engine, the business that provides online server computers, was preferred by just 13 percent in 2011, down from 23 percent the previous year.